CpaterCodes/CV/README.md

-While I ultimately found no significant correlations between theory of mind and lie detection ability and my methods and results sections were the weakest parts of my disseration, my supervisor considered my introduction 'scholarly' and I hope to expand my ability to analyse data as I improve as a developer.
+While I ultimately found no significant correlations between theory of mind and lie detection ability and my methods and results sections were the weakest parts of my disseration, my supervisor considered my introduction 'scholarly' and I hope to bring my analytical abilities to a programming role.

 #### Teamwork